My car licence

-If your provisional licence was issued prior to 28 July 2014, to apply for your P2 licence, you must:
+If your provisional licence was issued before 28 July 2014, you need to apply for a P2 licence after you have:

-- have held a P1 for a minimum of 12 months and
+- held a P1 for a minimum of 12 months and

 You'll need to take the following to a Service SA customer service centre